|MEETING PLACE:||Hells Canyon Grand Hotel, 621 21st Street, Lewiston, Idaho, 83501|

 After Your Trip

-On the final day of your river adventure, you will be returned to the Red Lion Hotel.
+On the final day of your river adventure, you will be returned to the Hells Canyon Grand Hotel.
 Weather permitting, you should arrive in time to make connecting flights that depart after 6:00 PM, but we highly recommend you overnight in Lewiston.

 Pre- and Post-Trip Accommodations